The Rocks, Sydney, New South Wales © Archie Sartracom/Tourism Australia

 Go Cultural Aboriginal Tours & Experiences

-Go Cultural Aboriginal Tours & Experiences offers walking tours around Perth’s easily accessible waterfront.
-Noongar guide Walter McGuire leads these tours, sharing unique insights spanning culture, bush food and spirituality along the way.
+Go Cultural Aboriginal Tours & Experiences offers walking tours around Perth’s easily accessible waterfront including Goomup (Elizabeth Quay) and Karrgatup (Kings Park).
+Noongar guide Walter McGuire shares unique insights spanning culture, bush food and spirituality.
 Learn of the six seasons observed by Aboriginal people, see how they relate to the edible plants still growing in Perth city, hear spiritual Creation stories and expect to learn the Aboriginal names of iconic parts of Perth.
 By the end of the walk, you’ll glimpse Perth through Aboriginal eyes, as it was before European settlement.
-A three-hour extended cultural tour includes hands-on elements such as paint-making using natural ochres and handling hunting weapons and other traditional implements.
+Or discover Wadjemup (Rottnest Island) and learn the Noongar tales of the island’s notorious past.
+The tour includes a traditional sand/water ceremony, Noongar stories, song and language.

 Narlijia Experiences Broome